kekeandzeyu/Computer-Science-Study-Notes/Writerside/topics/Data-Structures-and-Algorithms-1.md

 compares in the worst case. (linear when only a constant number of distinctive keys)

-Proposition: Quicksort with 3-way partitioning is entropy-optimal.
+Property: Quicksort with 3-way partitioning is entropy-optimal.

 <procedure title = "Dijkstra 3-way Partitioning">
 <step>